 New Orleans Cemetery Tour

-We recommend finding a tour that includes visiting St. Louise Cemetary No. 1.
 During the tour, you will have the opportunity to learn more about the Voodoo religion and the famous Voodoo priestess Marie Laveau.

 You will see the gravesite of Marie in St. Louise Cemetery No. 1 and have a chance to view the monument built by Nicholas Cage.
-See if you can guess which one it is when you visit.

 Seriously, a visit to St. Louise Cemetery is a must, as it is one of the most famous cemeteries in the United States!

-When taking a tour, I would recommend asking how large the group will be before you book your tour.
 We prefer groups of 15 or smaller.
 This allows you to stay together quickly and to hear your guide through the bustling streets of NOLA.

 Shopping in The French Quarter

 I drag Marty here to treasure hunt every time we visit New Orleans.
-Recently, we found ourselves in one store surrounded by old records and musical instruments.
-You should splurge and take home a unique souvenir from this area.

-Be sure to have your camera ready as well (not in the stores, though); endless photo opportunities await you in the streets.
-We constantly stop in this area to snap photos of balconies, doorways, and people.
+Be sure to have your camera ready (not in the stores, though); endless photo opportunities await you in the streets.

-Tonight you should head to where the locals hang out, Frenchmen Street.
-On Frenchmen Street, you will hear every type of music streaming out of the bars and into the street.
+On Frenchmen, you will hear every type of music streaming out of the bars and into the street.
 Just listen to what you like, and then pop in.

-You must hear some live jazz during your 3 days in New Orleans.
 We suggest starting at The Spotted Cat for some great live jazz; note that this is a cash-only bar, so bring your green.

 For a fantastic music club, try the Blue Nile.
-The Blue Nile is broken into two separate clubs, one downstairs and one upstairs.
+The Blue Nile is broken into two clubs, one downstairs and one upstairs.

 Consider this dinner and live jazz package for your visit to Frenchmen Street.